SejuneOh/TIL/README.md

 ## Procject  Resolution
-- I will be great Developer in Front_End word.
+- I will be great Developer in Front_End world.